edorsey/four-oh-two/README.md

 Nano is unique because the nodes are designed to run on commodity hardware and offers zero transaction fees.
 Zero transaction fees unlock a number of useful applications that are not previous where transaction fees are non-zero.

-Potentially the Lightning Network could run facilitate this functionality as well, we will attempt to make the implementation currency-agnostic.
+Potentially the Lightning Network could facilitate this functionality as well, we will attempt to make the implementation currency-agnostic.

 ## Jobs to be Done